Gene editing, Cas9, drug delivery, RNA therapies, barcoded nanoparticles, big data / nanotechnology, vascular and immunoengineering

 The DahlmanLab is known for applying 'big data' technologies to nanomedicine.
 The lab is pioneering DNA barcoded nanoparticles; using DNA barcodes, >200 nanoparticles can be analyzed simultaneously in vivo.
 These nanoparticles are screened and studied directly in vivo, and used for to deliver targeted genetic therapies.
 As a result of this work, James was named 1 of the 35 most innovative people under the age of 35 by MIT Technnology Review in 2018.
 James has won many national / international awards, and has published in Nature Nanotechnology, Nature Biotechnology, Nature Cell Biology, Cell, Science Translational Medicine, PNAS, JACS, ACS Nano, Nano Letters, and other journals.
 James has also designed nanoparticles that efficiently deliver RNAs to the lung and heart.
 These nanoparticles can deliver 5 siRNAs at once in vivo, and are under consideration for clinical development.
 As a result, the lab has a direct interest in immunology and vascular biology.

 DahlmanLab students learn how to design / characterize / administer nanoparticles, how to isolate different cell types in vivo, how to rationally design DNA to record information, Cas9 therapies, and deep sequencing.
 As a result, the lab is an interdisciplinary group with students that have backgrounds in medicinal chemistry, BME, bioinformatics, biochemistry, and others fields.
-The lab welcomes students with all kinds of expertise.
+The lab welcomes students with all types of scientific backgrounds, and more importantly, firmly stands by students with all types of personal experiences and backgrounds.